Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Discussions

 \subsection{Limitations and Future Work}

-The coordinate-wise structure has already been shown to be effective and reasonable in the era of L2L for zeroth-order optimizer on small-scale models \citep{ZO_l2l_small}.
-While our current design uses a diagonal variance matrix $\Sigma_t$ for its memory efficiency and strong empirical performance, exploring non-diagonal structures is a potential improvement, though it may require additional techniques to mitigate the associated memory overhead.
+The coordinate-wise parameterization has been shown to be effective for learning-to-learn (L2L) zeroth-order optimization on small-scale models~\citep{ZO_l2l_small}.
+While our current design adopts a diagonal variance matrix $\Sigma_t$ for memory efficiency and strong empirical performance, exploring richer (e.g., non-diagonal) covariance structures is a promising direction.
+Such extensions could capture cross-parameter correlations, but would likely require additional techniques (e.g., structured parameterizations or low-rank factorizations) to control the associated memory and compute overhead.

-Moreover, more properties of LLM gradient and Hessian could be potentially exploited.
-For example, ~\cite{LOZO,sun2025tezo} explicitly exploits the low-rank structure of LLM gradients.
-A potential future direction is to leverage these properties to generate more informed perturbations or cut the memory usage even more.
+More broadly, additional properties of LLM gradients and curvature may be exploitable.
+For example, prior work explicitly leverages low-rank structure in LLM gradients~\citep{LOZO,sun2025tezo}.
+An interesting future direction is to incorporate such structure into the perturbation design—either to generate more informative perturbations or to further reduce fine-tuning cost.

+Finally, our experiments focus on improving optimization quality within the canonical MeZO-style zeroth-order regime.
+Techniques such as LoRA, quantization, and offloading are largely orthogonal system- or parameterization-level choices, and we expect them to be complementary to \nameblank.
+Systematically evaluating and optimizing these combinations is an important direction for future work.